jcbasson/Landmark-Remark/README.md

 ### TODOS
-    1. Finish user stories 2 to 5
+    1. Allow the user create a note at their current location
+    2. Build in defensive strategies for negative situations i.e. server is down
-    2. Build Front-end tests
+    3. Build Front-end tests
-    3. Create separate production and development webpack configuration files
-    4. Cross Browser Test
+    4. Integrate my front-end code to a .NET SPA Web Application to alow streamlining of the dev process.
+    5. Build in SignalR Middleware to allow real time updating of other users remarks
-    5. Build MSSQL Database
+    6. Build MSSQL Database
-    6. Build Repository Layer
+    7. Build Repository Layer
-    7. Build Service Layer and hook it up to Repository Layer
+    8. Build Service Layer and hook it up to Repository Layer
-    8. Hook Api to Service layer
+    9. Hook Api to Service layer
-    9. Implement API Security protocols
+    10. Implement API Security protocols
     10. Build unit tests for Repository, Service and API layers respectively
     11. Build integration test for API points
-    12. Test whole application using new api
+    12. Test whole application

 ## Authors